 If you like our servers, you might want to consider to join our clan.
 We're a nice clan and are usually not too serious in life. :) We play for fun mostly, although sometimes a serious clanwar can be really entertaining as well.
 If you feel the same you should really check out the clan section of your favourite game here!

 This site is also a place where server owners can get support on our C&C Renegade software or can show their appreciation.
-As you can see on the projects page we have a couple of coding projects running regarding Renegade.
-We hope you like them!

 Today, at the 11th anniversary of C&C Renegade, we've got a present for ya!
 Today, we release the first final release of the Tiberian Technologies patch.
 This patch fixes countless bugs in the original game and offers numerous improvements.

 Let's start at the beginning.
 In 2002, C&C Renegade was released: the only FPS based on the C&C Tiberian-universe, created by Westwood Studios.
 The game was (and still is) unique as it combines aspects of typical RTS games such as the economy system and buildings in a FPS game.
 With skilled teams this leads to intense and complex games.

 Unfortunately, at the time of release, Renegade contained significant bugs that had serious impact on the game mechanics.
 This, together with the static and poorly scripted single player, caused Renegade to get low ratings in reviews.
 After the 1.037 patch, the game received no more updates, and the community had to survive by itself.